-This custardy cream corn casserole recipe is SO good you’ll want to scrape the dish clean to get every last bit of caramelized goodness… My favorite of all the corn casserole recipes I’ve tried, just like my grandma made it!
+This custardy creamed corn casserole recipe is SO good you’ll want to scrape the dish clean to get every last bit of caramelized goodness… My favorite of all the corn casserole recipes I’ve tried, just like my grandma made it!

-Cream Corn Casserole Like Grandma Made It
+Creamed Corn Casserole Like Grandma Made

-I’m not really sure where this cream corn casserole recipe originated, but I can’t recall a single holiday dinner growing up where it wasn’t served…
+I’m not really sure where this creamed corn casserole recipe originated, but I can’t recall a single holiday dinner growing up where it wasn’t served…

 Though I’m not certain where it came from, it’s always been my Dad’s specialty.
 So my best guess is it was passed on by my Grandma Russell.
-She called it custard corn — which is a pretty good description of it — but I’ve also heard people refer to it as corn pudding casserole and a corn soufflé recipe.
+She called it custard corn (which is a pretty good description of it), but I’ve also heard people refer to it as corn pudding casserole and a corn soufflé recipe.

 Seriously, my kids have been known to scrape the dish completely clean, getting every last bit of caramelized goodness from the corners.
 AND whether you’re making a deep fried turkey or an Instant Pot ham, it’s the perfect complement!

 Easy Corn Casserole Recipe Ingredients

-It’s comprised of just 6 ingredients: canned whole kernel corn, canned creamed corn, sugar, flour, eggs, and butter, plus a touch of salt and pepper.
+It’s comprised of just 6 staple ingredients: canned whole kernel corn, canned creamed corn, sugar, flour, eggs, and butter, plus a touch of salt and pepper.